 - the URL

-- an Except of the page
+- an Excerpt of the page

 Limitation: Parseur can only process alerts that contain one keyword.
-In case you set up Google Alerts to send a digest, you can change the digest setting: click on the cog icon and un-check the Digest box.
+In case you set up Google Alerts to send a digest, you can change the digest setting: click on the cog icon and uncheck the Digest box.

 Step 4: Automate processing of Google Alerts